 - Around the USA

 The completed puzzles also provide opportunities for art since they are so detailed that they function like advanced coloring books once the dot-to-dots are completed.
-Coloring with gel pens or colored pencils should work best.
+They are too-detailed for coloring with crayons, so coloring with gel pens or colored pencils should work best.

 Extreme Dot to Dot workbooks offer an inexpensive way to make learning more fun.